metio/pasejo/docs/commands/pasejo-cmd-store.md

 Commands:
-  add               Adds a new store remove            Remove an existing store set-default       Mark a store as default decrypt           Decrypt a store and print its content list              List all available stores set-synchronizer  Sets the synchronizer for a store sync              Synchronizes the store with its remote counterpart exec              Executes a command inside the directory of a store help              Print this message or the help of the given subcommand(s)
+  add               Adds a new store decrypt           Decrypt a store and print its content exec              Executes a command inside the directory of a store list              List all available stores merge             Merge two stores remove            Remove an existing store set-default       Mark a store as default set-synchronizer  Sets the synchronizer for a store sync              Synchronizes the store with its remote counterpart help              Print this message or the help of the given subcommand(s)

 Options: